 London’s skyline is one of the most recognizable in the world.
 It’s the backdrop for countless movies, royal weddings and iconic moments of history.
-People pay a good penny to reach the highest points in the city for an overarching view of the Capital.
-But how much do they like what we see?
+One of the exciting things about it is that it’s both iconic and in a state of change, with plans for new buildings constantly in the pipeline.

-Officially called 30 St Mary Axe, this iconic structure is more popularly known as the Gherkin, and it’s not difficult to see why.
-The distinctive cigar-shape makes it easily recognisable in the London skyline, towering 180m in the heart of the city’s primary financial district.
+Officially called 30 St Mary Axe, this iconic structure is more popularly known as The Gherkin, and it’s not difficult to see why.
+The distinctive cigar shape makes it easily recognisable in the London skyline, towering 180m in the heart of the city’s primary financial district.

-The Walkie Talkie
+The Walkie Talkie – 160 metres

 Another one of the City of London’s most recognisable pieces of architecture, 20 Fenchurch Street got its nickname ‘Walkie Talkie’ due to its distinctive top-heavy shape.
 Rafael Viñoly’s London skyscraper sits in the historic City of London financial district, standing 38-stories high.
 Today it is the fifth tallest completed building in the City of London.

 34 of those floors are dedicated to office space, while the 35th, 36th and 37th floors are for visitors to enjoy bars, restaurants and a large viewing deck.
 A must-do for anyone looking for fun things to do in London is a visit to the Sky Garden.
 Spanning three stories, the landscaped gardens and open-air terrace offer 360-degree views of London’s skyline.